Sustainability Management in Governance & Economic Dimension

 Supplier Risk Assessment

 The key factor in enhancing value chain management efficiency is the risk assessment.
-The Group has implemented a supplier risk management system, which includes value chain risk assessment, company-conducted supplier assessment, and supplier’s self-assessment.
+The Company has implemented a supplier risk management system, which includes value chain risk assessment, company-conducted supplier assessment, and supplier’s self-assessment.
 These processes help identify key suppliers within the value chain and to check the qualifications of those who will be registered as suppliers of the Company.
 The key risk areas are as follows:

 1. Economic risks issues such as raw material price fluctuation risks, etc.